-An HDMI Source is required to transmit audio and video data streams with no more than ±2 msec of audio delay relative to the video.
+An HDMI Source shall be capable of transmiting audio and video data streams with no more than ±2 msec of audio delay relative to the video.
 Due to the uneven transmission of audio data, the delay shall be considered to be the average delay of all of the audio sample packets over the course of 3 steady-state video frames.